-- (i) Information about people nearby (sampling rate 17Hz sensor IR) - (ii) Speech information (8KHz microphone) - (iii) Motion information (50Hz accelerometer)
+- 1. Information about people nearby (sampling rate 17Hz sensor IR)

+- 2. Speech information (8KHz microphone)

+- 3. Motion information (50Hz accelerometer)

 Other sensors (e.g. light sensors, GPS etc.) can also be added in the future using the extension board.
 For this paper we do not use the data obtained from the accelerometer.